Who is required to pay tuition fees at the University of Helsinki?

 Changes to the liability to pay tuition fees will come into effect as of the beginning of the term following the change of status.
 In cases of such a change, the tuition fee will be divided into two terms so that one term equals half the tuition fee.

 What are the general conditions for a scholarship awarded by the University of Helsinki?

-The scholarships are awarded to the best students on the grounds of academic merit according to the general master’s degree entrance requirements, academic excellence and success in previous studies and motivation to study in a master’s programme at the University of Helsinki.
+The scholarships are awarded to the best students on the grounds of academic overall assessment according to the general master’s degree entrance requirements, academic excellence and success in previous studies and motivation to study in a master’s programme at the University of Helsinki.

 I come from an EU/EEA country, can I apply for a scholarship?